Cancer Research UK logo.

 Keyhole surgery

-Keyhole surgery is also called minimally invasive surgery or laparoscopic surgery.
+Keyhole surgery is also called minimally invasive surgery.
+It is either done as laparoscopic or robot assisted surgery.
 It means having an operation without needing a major cut in your tummy (abdomen).

 It is possible for a surgeon to remove the whole of your stomach, or part of it, using keyhole surgery.